plenoptic-org/plenoptic/CONTRIBUTING.md

 2. You should then clone *your fork* to your local machine and create an editable installation.
 To do so, follow the instructions for an editable install found in our [docs](https://plenoptic.readthedocs.io/en/latest/install.html#installation), replacing `git clone https://github.com/plenoptic-org/plenoptic.git` with `git clone https://github.com/<YourUserName>/plenoptic.git`.
 3. Add the `upstream` branch: `git remote add upstream https://github.com/plenoptic-org/plenoptic.git`.
 At this point, you have two remotes: `origin` (your fork) and `upstream` (the canonical version).
 You won't have permission to push to upstream (only `origin`), but this makes it easy to keep your `plenoptic` up to date with the canonical version by pulling from upstream: `git pull upstream`.

 You should probably also install all the optional dependencies, so that you can run tests, build the documentation, and run the jupyter notebooks locally.
-To do so, run `pip install -e .[docs,dev,nb]` from within the copy of `plenoptic` on your machine (see [this section](https://plenoptic.readthedocs.io/en/latest/install.html#jupyter) of our documentation for information on how to set up jupyter if you don't want an extra copy of it in this environment).
+To do so, run `pip install -e ".[docs,dev,nb]"` from within the copy of `plenoptic` on your machine (see [this section](https://plenoptic.readthedocs.io/en/latest/install.html#jupyter) of our documentation for information on how to set up jupyter if you don't want an extra copy of it in this environment).

 #### Creating a new branch